 Because most sports-related eye injuries are caused by blunt force trauma, black eyes and bruises are common as well.

 Even minor eye injuries can cause serious pain.
 Blurry vision, double vision, and similar problems with acuity are common with sports eye injuries as well, which can reduce proficiency and interfere with playing the game.
 This is made all the more unfortunate when you consider this: studies have shown that 90% of eye injuries could be prevented with the use of protective eyewear.

 So, what’s your excuse?

 Modern sports goggles are designed for optimal comfort.
 Many modern designs are fog-resistant and offer unobstructed peripheral vision.
 Some are designed to stay in place.
 Some are designed to prevent skin irritation.
 All are designed to protect the eyes – and without them, you are at heightened risk for vision loss.

 We strongly encourage athletes of all types to consider protective eyewear.
 Even bicycling, weight lifting, and other individual forms of exercise come with risks of eye trauma, making it best to don the lenses whenever you engage in athletic pursuits.

 Seeta Eye Center is here to help keep your eyes healthy and your vision strong.
 Do you need to make a visit?
 Call us at 845-454-1025 to schedule an appointment right away.
-We maintain offices in Poughkeepsie and Fishkill.
+We maintain offices in Poughkeepsie and Yorktown.